isc-projects/stork/doc/devel.rst

 Generating Documentation
 ========================

 To generate documentation, simply type ``rake doc``.
-You need to have Sphinx and rtd-theme installed.
-The documentation will be available in the ``doc/singlehtml`` directory.
+You need to have `Sphinx <http://www.sphinx-doc.org>`_ and `rtd-theme <https://github.com/readthedocs/sphinx_rtd_theme>`_ installed.
+The generated documentation will be available in the ``doc/singlehtml`` directory.

 Agent API
 =========

-The connection between the server and the agents is done using gRPC over http/2.
+The connection between the server and the agents is established using gRPC over http/2.
 The agent API definition is kept in the ``backend/api/agent.proto`` file.
 For debugging purposes, it is possible to connect to the agent using `grpcurl <https://github.com/fullstorydev/grpcurl>`_ tool.
 For example, you can retrieve a list of currently provided gRPC calls by using this command: